 Make lots of noise when picking those rich and luscious wild fruit.
-One very large neighbor, the bear, is putting on fat for his long winter nap, and can be very focused and grumpy when eating.
+One exceptionally large neighbor, the bear, is putting on fat for his long winter nap, and can be extremely focused and grumpy when eating.
 He may not notice you have sidled up next to him with your berry basket.

 Berry Pickin Bears